Erlkoenig90/uSer/doc/uSer.md

 - µSer is implemented as a header-only metaprogramming library for C++17.
 - No external tools, code generators, or specification languages are needed; everything is done by the C++ compiler.
 - µSer is easy to integrate into existing codebases; ideally, the serialization functions serve as drop-in replacements for memcpy.
-- The annotated structs are compatible with C, if no other C++ features are used.
+- The annotated structs are \ref CCompat "compatible with C", if no other C++ features are used.
 This makes it possible to define your data structures by a tree of structs in a header file that is shared between C and C++ code.
 Effectively, only very few lines of C++ codes are necessary to call µSer's functions.
 This makes it easy to integrate µSer into C projects.
 - For the raw data, µSer supports the byte orders \ref uSer::ByteOrder::LE "little endian", \ref uSer::ByteOrder::BE "big endian" and \ref uSer::ByteOrder::PDP "PDP endian".
 The byte order of the platform the application is running on has no influence on µSer's workings - in theory, µSer would continue to work on platforms with even different orders.
 The compiler's implementation of bitshifts should make sure that the bits end up in the right place.
 - Signed integers can be represented in the raw data using \ref uSer::SignFormat::TwosComplement "Two's complement", \ref uSer::SignFormat::OnesComplement "One's complement" and \ref uSer::SignFormat::SignedMagnitude "Signed-Magnitude".
 Again, the format of the host platform is irrelevant for µSer.
 - µSer accepts data in the following types, known as serializable types: